joeldemontigny/deep-learning-challenge/Neural_Network_Report.md

 What variable(s) are the target(s) for your model?

-The 'IS_SUCCESSFUL' column from application_df is the target variable
+- The 'IS_SUCCESSFUL' column from application_df

 What variable(s) are the features for your model?

-The "APPLICATION_TYPE" , "AFFILIATION", "CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", "ASK_AMT" columns are the features
+- The "APPLICATION_TYPE" , "AFFILIATION", "CLASSIFICATION", "USE_CASE", "ORGANIZATION", "STATUS", "INCOME_AMT", "SPECIAL_CONSIDERATIONS", "ASK_AMT" columns are the features

 What variable(s) should be removed from the input data because they are neither targets nor features?

-The "EIN & "NAME" columns were removed because they are neither targets or features.
+- The "EIN & "NAME" columns should be removed.

 # Compiling, Training, and Evaluating the Model: